schnapster/Magma/README.md

 None of those calls are blocking, as they are translated into events to be processed as soon as possible.
 Currently, there is no feedback as to when and how these are processed.

+## Changelog

+Expect breaking changes between versions while v1 has not been released.

+### v0.1.0
+- Ignore more irrelevant events
+- Smol docs update
+- Licensed as Apache 2.0
+- Use IP provided by Discord instead of endpoint address for the UDP connection

+### v0.0.1
+- It's working, including resumes.

 ## Dependencies: